franzageek/Cledge-Shell/README.md

 Swift Softwares is in no way associated or related to Microsoft.
 All rights of Microsoft and their respective logos hold to the owner.

 ## Note
-Some command works only on Windows Vista or higher.
+Some command works only on Windows Vista and higher.

 ## Downloads & Releases
 New versions of Cledge Shell are coming, however, you can download from now the already published versions.